Murphy-Hanrehan Park Reserve

 These challenging, groomed trails located in the northeastern section of the park are for advanced level skiing and skate skiing.
 Skiers get a rush from the challenging trails that feature steep uphill grades and downhill run through thick woods.
 Trails are open from sunrise until sunset.
 A daily or annual Three Rivers ski pass is required.

 4.2 miles of trails

 The turf dog trail at Murphy-Hanrehan is a part of the horse trail.
 The trail can be accessed from the horse trailer parking lot on Sunset Lake Road.
 Dogs on a six-foot non-retractable leash are allowed on all paved trails except where posted otherwise.
 Owners must pick-up after their dog.

 Roam the pristine expanse at your pace and enjoy one of the best places to go birding in the Twin Cities.
 The hiking-only Wood Duck trail is very hilly and takes hikers through oak woods.

 13 miles of trails, open

 Riders can enjoy the scenic beauty of this park reserve on horseback year-round.
 A trailer parking lot is available.
 A daily or annual pass is required.
 Horse rental not available.

 Due to recent rain storms, a southern part of the Murphy Hanrehan Horse Trail will be closed (fenced off) between intersections 40 and 41.
 For safety purposes, it is vital to stay off these areas.

-10 mile loop series, closed
+10 mile loop series, open